nikko9196/aws-architecture/Part III/Answer.md

 - 1->3: If the browser client interacts with the website (for example, clicking any button to read any news, which means they are sending the GET/news API request).

-- 4->5: When the GET API request reaches to the API Gateway.
-If the API Gateway receives any requests, it will trigger Lambda function to query items from the database DynamoDB based on the requests' details.
+- 4->5: When the GET API request reaches the API Gateway.
+If the API Gateway receives any requests, it will trigger the Lambda function to query items from the database DynamoDB based on the requests' details.

 - 6->9: Then, the GET API responses will be returned back to the client.

-**Back-end, fetching data from external news website: Red-marking numbers:**
+**Back-end, fetching data from external news websites: Red-marking numbers:**

-- 1: EventBridge Scheduler has scheduled tasks and will trigger Lambda function to fetch data from external news websites, depending on the schedules for different websites.
+- 1: EventBridge Scheduler has scheduled tasks and will trigger the Lambda function to fetch data from external news websites, depending on the schedules for different websites.

 - 2: The first Lambda function will fetch data (news/articles) from external news websites.
 External News Websites are normally public, so we do not need to have any IAM Role to fetch the data.

-- 3: Data from external news website is returned back to us.
+- 3: Data from external news websites is returned back to us.

 - 4: After getting the data (news/articles), the second Lambda function will do the task of checking if this data is new or not.